Setting with Air Tools with Harry Forster-Stringer

 Who is the tutor?

 Harry Forster-Stringer is an award-winning professional Goldsmith, Engraver and Enameller based in Nottingham with over 40 years’ trade experience.
 Starting as a mounter in Birmingham’s jewellery quarter, he made the jump to setting 30 years ago.
-He now covers a variety of techniques such as Stone-setting, Pavé Microsetting and Hand Engraving, and is furthering his enamelling skills under the tutelage of second-generation enameller, Phil Barnes.
+He now covers a variety of techniques such as Stone-setting, Microsetting and Hand Engraving, as well as enamelling skills acquired under the tutelage of recently passed away respected Master Engraver and Enameller, Phil Barnes.
 He is a highly experienced tutor at the Goldsmiths’ Centre and successful consultant in the jewellery industry.